Albert (organisation): Green Rider

 In May 2019, Albert launched the "Green Rider" project in association with Spotlight.
-The Green Rider takes its name from the Inclusion Rider, as a way to champion climate action through an actor’s contract, calling for good environmental practices to be observed on set.
-For example, requesting plant-based catering, low energy lighting, or for the production company to agree to a ‘zero to landfill’ policy for its sets.
+The Green Rider takes its name from the inclusion rider, as a way to champion climate action through an actor's contract, calling for good environmental practices to be observed on set.
+For example, requesting plant-based catering, low energy lighting, or for the production company to agree to a 'zero to landfill' policy for its sets.

 Creative Energy

 Albert started the Creative Energy project in 2017, which enables production companies to switch to a 100% renewable energy supplier.
-The supplier that Albert partners with is reviewed every year based on ‘green’ criteria.
+The supplier that Albert partners with is reviewed every year based on 'green' criteria.
 Their previous supplier was Good Energy.
 However, they are now supplied by the green energy supplier Ecotricity since 2024.
-Additionally, creative offsets is another upcoming Albert scheme which allows productions to offset/mitigate their environmental impact with carbon offsetting schemes.
+Creative Offsets is another upcoming Albert scheme which allows productions to offset/mitigate their environmental impact with carbon offsetting schemes.

 Planet Placement

 In 2019 Albert launched "Planet Placement", an initiative to include sustainability messaging in media.